z-jxy/ldap3/LDAP-primer.md

 a TLS-protected connection.

 Once a client has a connection, it may issue multiple operations to the server.
-The client can do this asynchronously, that is it does not have to wait for one operation to complete before issuing another operation.
+The client can do this asynchronously, meaning that it does not have to wait for one operation to complete before issuing another operation.
 LDAP connections are often long lived.

 When the client is finished, it may use the __unbind__ operation or simply drop the connection.
 The name "unbind" is slightly misleading, suggesting the opposite